Shopify vs Squarespace (2017) - A Comparison Review

 If you are hoping to build a content-focused website or a blog and sell a couple of products on the site as well, then Squarespace is probably still your best bet - so long as you are happy with the fairly limited payment processing options - and you don't need to charge EU VAT on digital goods.

 Interestingly, if you prefer the general vibe of Squarespace, or have an existing Squarespace site that you're really happy with, but would you'd like to add e-commerce functionality to, you could also consider using Squarespace AND Shopify in conjunction with each other: you could use the 'Shopify Lite' Plan to integrate the Shopify Buy Button, cart and checkout onto a Squarespace site.
+I've seen quite a few users do this.

 However if your aim is to create an online store with advanced functionality, professional reporting and a large inventory of products, then Shopify is the more robust solution.